dhuertas/mat.js/README.md

 **Documentation**

-You can find the documentation [here](http://dhuertas.github.com/mat.js/).
+You can find the documentation and examples [here](http://dhuertas.github.com/mat.js/).
 Happy coding!